lyonbros/composer.js/index.md

 but Controllers).

-If you plan on using [Composer's Router](/composer.js/docs/router) (which provides an easy way to run code when certain URLs are encountered), you need [History.js](https://github.com/browserstate/history.js/).
+If you plan on using [Composer's Router](/composer.js/docs/router) (which provides application routing over pushState URL changes), you need to include [History.js](https://github.com/browserstate/history.js/).

 ## Browser support